lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab6.md

 functions if you would like, but the details are up to you.

 ### Hints
-* remember to compile with `lm` when you use the math library.
+* remember to compile with `-lm` when you use the math library.

 ### Sample run